 Located 30 minutes southwest of Portland, the Sherwood Ice Arena offers daily public sessions and fun events.
-Drop by on Wednesdays and Fridays for the adults-only Longbottom Coffee Club, which features free cookies and cups of joe, or take advantage of the weekly “date night special” every Friday evening.
+Drop by on Wednesdays and Fridays from 11:30 a.m. to 1 p.m. for the adults-only Longbottom Coffee Club, which features free cookies and cups of joe, or take advantage of the weekly “date night special” every Friday evening.

 Seasonal Outdoor Ice Skating Rinks